FluvialSeds/rampedpyrox/README.rst

 License
 =======
-This product is licensed under the MIT License.
+This product is licensed under the GNU GPL license, version 3 or greater.

 Bug Reports
 ===========